ebs-universe/kivy_garden.ebs.core/README.md

 Library Contents
 ----------------

-The core widget infrastructure provided by this library contains:
+The core widget infrastructure provided by this library includes:

   - Colors :
     - Color Manipulation Utilities